datatribe-collective-oy/gdd-app/docs/security-architecture.md

   - Fetch secrets securely from AWS Systems Manager Parameter Store.
   - Ensure sensitive files (e.g., `.env`) are shredded after use.

----

 ## Layer 3: Application Security

 The application layer focuses on securing the services running within the system:

 - **Dockerized Services:** All services (e.g., FastAPI, Streamlit, Airflow) are containerized using Docker, ensuring isolation and consistency.
+Services communicate via an internal Docker network that's not directly accessible from outside.
 - **Environment Variables:** Sensitive data (e.g., database credentials, API keys) is passed securely via environment variables.
-- **Nginx Reverse Proxy:** Nginx acts as a reverse proxy, enforcing access control and securing communication between services.
+- **Nginx Reverse Proxy:** Nginx acts as a security boundary, providing an additional layer between external traffic and the API service by enforcing access control and securing communication between services.
 For example:
   - Admin interfaces (e.g., Airflow, MinIO Console) are restricted to specific IPs using `NGINX_ALLOWED_ADMIN_IP_1` and `NGINX_ALLOWED_ADMIN_IP_2`.
   - WebSocket connections are explicitly supported and secured.

----
+### API Security

+The FastAPI application implements several security measures:

+- **Input Validation:** API endpoints validate input data using FastAPI's Query parameters with type checking and validation rules to prevent injection attacks and ensure data integrity.
+- **Error Handling:** Comprehensive error handling with appropriate HTTP status codes (400, 404, 500) ensures proper client feedback without exposing internal system details.
+- **Structured Logging:** API operations and errors are logged with contextual information for diagnostic and audit purposes, capturing:
+  - Error conditions with full stack traces
+  - Request processing information
+  - S3/MinIO connection issues
+  - Data processing errors
+- **Service Isolation:** The API service runs in its own Docker container, isolated from other components to minimize the impact of potential vulnerabilities.
+- **Controlled Data Access:** API endpoints access data from the object storage (S3/MinIO) using carefully scoped permissions.

+The API security is further enhanced by the infrastructure:

 ## Layer 4: Data Security